BacterialCommunitiesAndPopulation/Wednesday18thMay/Assembly_Tutorial.md

 Again, we will use kraken:

 ```
+# Export the Kraken Path
+export PATH=$PATH:~/appl_taito/bact_pop_course/kraken_installer

+# Run Kraken
 kraken --preload --db path/to/MiniKraken/ Assembly/contigs.fasta --threads 6 --output kraken_result_contigs
 kraken-translate --db path/to/MiniKraken/ kraken_result_contigs > sequence_contigs.labels
 awk '{print $4}' sequence_contigs.labels | sort | uniq -c | sort -nr # Summary (Save with > file.txt appended to end)
 ```

 Contamination of sample with even a small amount of exogenous DNA is an ever present problem in WGS.
-For an example of teh impact that it can have on research you can see the [Tartigrade genome story](http://www.igs.umaryland.edu/labs/hotopp/2015/12/05/quick-look-at-the-two-manuscripts-on-tardigrade-lgt/)
+For an example of the impact that it can have on research you can see the [Tartigrade genome story](http://www.igs.umaryland.edu/labs/hotopp/2015/12/05/quick-look-at-the-two-manuscripts-on-tardigrade-lgt/)
 Very sensitive assemblers such as SPAdes, which assembles over a range of k-mer and read coverages it can be especially problematic.
 However, with a little post processing of the contigs we can usually deal with small to moderate amounts of contamination.

-#### Visualise assembly graph
+#### Visualise assembly graph [Optional]

 [Bandage](https://rrwick.github.io/Bandage/) allows us to visualise the assembly graph.
 This can be used to visualise connected sequences that nevertheless get labelled as separate contigs because their position cannot be resolved by the assembler.

 Bandage can also be used to resolve assembly error, insertion of large tracks of DNA and DNA repeats.
 It is a useful tool.

 Using your sftp client (e.g. WinSCP or Filezilla) copy assembly_graph.fastg to your local machine.

+Download the appropriate [executable](http://rrwick.github.io/Bandage/) from your operating system.

 ```
 Either:

 open bandage and load assembly_graph.fastg

-OR
+OR on Linux/Mac

-Bandage load assembly_graph.fastg
+/Path/To/Bandage load assembly_graph.fastg

 click 'draw graph'
 ```